taolson/Admiran/doc/Compiler.md

     p_token :: token -> parser token
     p_token t = p_any $p_satisfy (_eq cmptoken t)

-## `mirandaParser.m`
+## `admiranParser.m`

-The Miranda2 grammar is parsed in the `mirandaParser` module, which groups parser combinators into:
+The Admiran grammar is parsed in the `admiranParser` module, which groups parser combinators into:
 * expression parsing
 * pattern and fnform parsing
 * type expression parsing